Korrbit/ffxi-topaz-octopus/readme.md

 ---

 onbuild:
-- db container shallow clones darkstar (master or branch you defined), copies SQL into seed directory; cleans up
+- db container shallow clones topaz (master or branch you defined), copies SQL into seed directory; cleans up
-- dsbuild container installs dependencies; clones darkstar (master or branch you defined); compiles; copies to local filepath; cleans up
+- build container installs dependencies; clones topaz (master or branch you defined); compiles; copies to local filepath; cleans up
-- dsconnect runs from local filepath
+- connect runs from local filepath
-- dsgame runs from local filepath
+- game runs from local filepath
-- dssearch runs from local filepath
+- search runs from local filepath

 onstart:
 - There are now many environment variables for all containers
-- dsbuild will build darkstar and uses `sed` to inject environment configuration parameters.
+- build will build topaz and uses `sed` to inject environment configuration parameters.
 Please see docker-compose.yml (if using docker) or main.tf (if using Terraform)
-- dsbuild will update sql tables if needed.
+- build will update sql tables if needed.
 The intent with the database saving to local file system is to allow for changes in master to reflect in sql.
-- dsconnect will update config file to provide the right ip address for msg server
+- connect will update config file to provide the right ip address for msg server
 - db container copies seed data to target; prepends a `use` statement; injects a zone_ip update script
 - db container will run seed data if db defined as `$MYSQL_DATABASE` does not exist